My process as a copywriter for sustainable businesses

 Now I read for nitty-gritty details like grammar, spelling, punctuation, typos and consistency.
 If a single apostrophe is straight instead of curly, I’m on it like a bee that’s just found the first flower in spring.

 Last of all, I zoom back out to check scannability.
-I’m looking at headings, subheadings, white space, bullet points, bold, italics – every visual clue thing helps our online reader navigate the text quickly.
+I’m looking at headings, subheadings, white space, bullet points, bold, italics – every visual clue that helps your reader navigate the text quickly.

 Does all this sound like overkill?